VineetkumarPatil/docker_examples/README.md

 # docker_examples
-This repo contains docker examples including various components like Flask, MySql DB etc.
+This repo contains docker examples includes various components like Flask, MySql DB etc with their integration.